-Can you track an international money order?
+Can you track an international postal order?

-Can you cancel an international money order?
+Can you cancel an international postal order?

 Zak Killermann is a writer at Finder.
 He’s ghostwritten hundreds of articles on fintech, finding his love for publication at St. Cloud State University.
 Traveling internationally for nearly half his life — and getting burned once by an OTC money exchange — Zak's vowed not to settle for anything short of the mid-market rate again.